eddiesTime/sme_app/raw_documentation.md

 _Code snippet 06: ItemCounter with String "Tom" is set as parameter name gets build_

-The first thing Flutter does when it is told to build the widget ItemCounter is to mount it to the widget tree.
+The first thing Flutter does after it builds the widget `ItemCounter` is to mount it onto the widget tree.

 | ![Statelful Widget example](https://i.imgur.com/eqGJ23O.png) |
 | :----------------------------------------------------------: |
 |   _Figure 06: ItemCounter gets mounted to the widget tree_   |

-Then the widgets createElement() method is being called which creates an StatefulElement that gets mounted to the element tree.
+Then the widgets `createElement()` method is being called, which creates a `StatefulElement` that Flutter mounts onto the element tree.

 | ![Statelful Widget example](https://i.imgur.com/sohHp40.png) |
 | :----------------------------------------------------------: |
 |  _Figure 07: StatefulElement gets mounted to element tree_   |

-Then the created Element tells the Stateful Widget to create a State Object for the element.
+Then the created element asks the `Stateful Widget` to create a `State Object` it.

 | ![Statelful Widget example](https://i.imgur.com/VGSe2EJ.png) |
 | :----------------------------------------------------------: |